Iowa Field Guides

 Fragments

 Fragments are the leaf litter of our physical and literary landscapes.
-These could include historical or contemporary:
+These short excerpts could come from historical or contemporary:

 journal entries